digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Early Access purpose and limitations
 ************************************

 The Early Access (EA) release allows users to learn about the architecture and programming model of the PQS.
 This enhancement to the participant node provides new capabilities that can take time to explore.
-The EA release is not fully production ready, but it will rapidly become enterprise-hardened.
+The EA release is not fully production-ready, but it will rapidly become enterprise-hardened.
 Since applications take time to develop, the EA version is recommended for learning and development.
 As enhancements are made and gaps are closed, a new patch release will be provided.

 The current limitations of the EA version are:

 -  PQS has not been performance optimized, so it is not yet ready for large- or high-throughput queries.
 -  As is typical of EA releases, backward compatibility between EA releases may be sacrificed to make improvements in the user experience and design of PQS.
 You may need to make adjustments in your use through the EA period.

 Future early access releases will remove or reduce these limitations.
 Please check back to this section for announcements of a new early access release.

 Early Access release versions
 =============================